enricopiseddu/lendingPool/README.md

 After checking that user has enough collateral, the function updates the state of the reserve (interest rates and timestamps).
 Finally, it transfers the number of _amountToBorrow_ tokens to the user, thanks to the Transfer method of the ERC20 contract.

+#### 4.2.1 Differences between borrow functions
+This section focuses on the differences between Aave’s borrow function and the borrow function proposed in this work, respectively called “ABF” and “PBF”.

+- First difference regards the input parameters.
+Beyond the reserve’s address and the amount to borrow, ABF contains two additional parameters: the interest rate mode (that can be set variable or stable) and an integer called “referralCode”, a program consisting of a 20% fee-share.

+- Unlike PBF, the ABF can be called only on active, unfreezed and enabled for borrows reserves.
+These checks are made mostly thanks to modifiers.

+- In ABF, the available liquidity of the reserve is calculated by the ["Core"](https://github.com/aave/aave-protocol/blob/master/contracts/lendingpool/LendingPoolCore.sol#L594) contract, and it represents the amount of ERC20 tokens owned by the Lending Pool or the amount of ETHs.
+In the PBF, this liquidity represents only the amount of ERC20 tokens (thanks to “balanceOf” method of ERC20 contract), because this implementation does not allow borrowing ETHs.

+- In ABF, both users’ data and the collateral needed to cover a borrow position are computed by the [“Data Provider”](https://github.com/aave/aave-protocol/blob/master/contracts/lendingpool/LendingPoolDataProvider.sol) contract, while the [“Fee Provider”](https://github.com/aave/aave-protocol/blob/master/contracts/fees/FeeProvider.sol) contract provides fee calculus.
+In the PBF, these computations are made by the "Lending Pool" contract, using the same formulas proposed in Aave but with different data structures.

+- The last difference regards an additional [portion of code](https://github.com/aave/aave-protocol/blob/master/contracts/lendingpool/LendingPool.sol#L469), in ABF, executed when the msg.sender wants to borrow at a stable rate.
+This part of code checks if the reserve is enabled for stable borrows, if msg.sender is allowed to borrow a stable rate, and the maximum amount msg.sender can borrow at a stable rate, that is 25% of the reserve’s available liquidity.

 ### 4.3 Deposit function
 The deposit function is summarized by the follow pseudocode: